ferrislav/asferro-test/README.md

 ### Test environment:

 All required conf files are in root directory.
-File named `locators` holds locators for By matcher, this file also holds urls required to run the tests and user passwodr with user login to yahoo account.
+File named `locators` holds locators for By matcher, this file also holds urls required to run the tests.
+Yahoo Account login and password

+File named `settings` holds settings for tests and driver.
+It's possible to have comments in these files and empty strings.
+Comments must statr with `#`.

+Test is using geckodriver and drivers binary shall be somewhere on testing machine.
+`driver_exec_path` in settings file shall point to geckodriver.
+`browser_profile` in settings file shall point to test profile for Mozilla Firefox.

+### Test execution:

+* Clone test to machine.
+* Go to root directory.
+* Run `python -m pip install -r requirements.txt`
+* Run `pytest` in terminal.